RobJacobson/ferryjoy-client-new/src/data/specifications.md

 This document explains the internal functioning and data flow of the data model in the FerryJoy application, covering:
 - The Washington State Ferries (WSF) API
-- Supabase (as a data store for WSF data)
 - React Query (for data fetching, caching, and state management)

 ---